CroodSolutions/BeaconatorC2/Defensive_Strategies.md

 This means that when someone finds a way around an application control product, we should consider it a P1 issue, because it is one of our final lines of defense.
 And, if you are not using it, do not worry - soon you will be.

-Credit/contributors (direct and indirect): Shammahwoods, bohops, NathanMcNulty,0xBoku, BushidoToken, Christian Taillon, Cameron Kownack, James Biddle, Cyrus Duncan (and many others/see repo readme.md).
+Credit/contributors (direct and indirect): Shammahwoods, bohops, NathanMcNulty,0xBoku, BushidoToken, Biniam Gebrehiwot, Christian Taillon, Cameron Kownack, James Biddle, Cyrus Duncan (and many others/see repo readme.md).